Expenditure of Funds

 If RFG conveners would like to be reimbursed for food they have purchased and brought to campus, or if they would like to be reimbursed for a meal in a restaurant, they should email the IHC Administrative Assistant the name and email of the person to be reimbursed, itemized receipts, and the event flyer or webpage.

 RFG funds may not be used to purchase alcohol.
 Note that as a consequence of budget constraints, a maximum of 40% of your total RFG funds for the year may be used toward expenses for refreshments and meals.
 For an event that is internal to the RFG’s membership such as a works in progress session or a reading of new work in the field, we ask that you spend no more than $40 on refreshments.
 If your RFG’s refreshment costs reach this maximum, further expenses will not be reimbursed.

 Graduate Student Assistance

-Visitors must provide original, itemized receipts for each expense; this includes hotel bills, rental vehicle agreements, or gas receipts for a rental vehicle.
-Private car mileage may be reimbursed at the rate of 57.5 cents per mile.
+RFGs should book their own travel and hotel accommodations for visitors.
+The IHC can reimburse your visitors for their travel expenses; please email the IHC Administrative Assistant with the visitor’s name, contact information, list of expenses being reimbursed, and supporting documentation for the event (flyer, website).
+Visitors must provide itemized receipts for each expense; this includes hotel bills, rental vehicle agreements, or gas receipts for a rental vehicle.
+Private car mileage may be reimbursed at the rate of 58 cents per mile.
 To claim mileage, visitors should be sure to include number of miles driven round trip and their license plate numbers.
 Visitors must check the box marked “Check here to confirm your liability insurance” to indicate that they have liability insurance; otherwise payment will be delayed.
 If visitors receive reimbursement for mileage, they cannot request reimbursement for gas as well.